-Meet Sally Howard, J.D., Deputy Commissioner for Policy, Planning, and Legislation
+Meet Sally Howard, J.D., Deputy Commissioner for Policy, Planning, Legislation, and Analysis

-Sally Howard, J.D., is the Deputy Commissioner for Policy, Planning, and Legislation for the U.S. Food and Drug Administration (FDA) within the Department of Health and Human Services (HHS).
-In that capacity, she plays a critical role in overseeing the development and implementation of key policy initiatives, the formulation and tracking of strategic priorities, and the Agency’s engagement in Congressional activities.
+Sally Howard, J.D., is the Deputy Commissioner for Policy, Planning, Legislation, and Analysis for the U.S. Food and Drug Administration (FDA) within the Department of Health and Human Services (HHS).
+In that capacity, she plays a critical role in overseeing the development and implementation of key policy initiatives, the formulation and tracking of strategic priorities, the Agency’s engagement in Congressional activities, and the application of quantitative research and analysis to emerging public health issues.

 Immediately prior to joining FDA, Ms. Howard was in the Office of the Secretary at HHS, where she served as the Chief of Staff since April 2011.
 Prior to serving as Chief of Staff, she held other senior positions including Acting General Counsel and Deputy General Counsel.
 In those positions, she provided legal guidance to leadership across HHS on many issues of critical importance to the department.